turbomaze/untemplate/README.md

     * minimum means: fewest number of optional nodes in the template (this count includes the descendants of optional nodes)
   * this string all of the text in the provided examples in an aggregated form to communicate which portions of the template correspond to what
 * throws
-  * UnresolveableExamplesError: thrown if the input examples cannot be reconciled for any reason (usually just because they do not share a common outermost tag)
+  * `UnresolveableExamplesError`: thrown if the input examples cannot be reconciled for any reason (usually just because they do not share a common outermost tag)

 ## License